instruct-rb/instruct/README.md

   together = prompt + result
   # => "The capital of France is Paris"
-  # Adding a result to a prompt will return the prompt with the result appended.
+  # Adding a completion to a prompt will return the prompt with the completion appended.
-  # If this result was for this same prompt, it will also update the prompts
+  # If this completion was generated using the same prompt, it will also update the prompts
-  # transcript with any additional changes that were made by middleware during
+  # content with any additional changes that were made by middleware during
-  # the call that produced the result.
+  # the call that produced the completion.
 This includes the capture of values.

   together.class
-  # => Instruct::Transcript
+  # => Instruct::Prompt

   # This does nothing as there are no deferred calls.
   together.call